ibm-cloud-docs/resiliency/chaos-engineering.md

 Hypothesis 2: Multiple replicas need to be spread across availability zones for zone failures.
 :   In this experiment, we simulate a limited version of zone failure by making all the pods of an application running in a specific availability zone as unreachable.
 We leverage the pod-network-partition fault targetting specific pods scheduled on worker nodes in a single availability zone.
 The fault creates a network policy which denies both ingress and egress traffic from those pods.

+We start with 5 replicas of pods.
 By leveraging [anti-affinity](docs/containers?topic=containers-app#affinity) rules, when pods are scheduled among multiple nodes across availability zones, the experiment succeeds with a full resiliency score.
-However, when there are fewer replicas all running on worker nodes in a single availability zone, their failure causes the application to fail, confirming our premise.
+However, when we apply affinity rules to ensure all pods are located on the same availability zone, the experiment fails with a 0% resiliency score.
+Thus, it is proven that when an availability zone becomes tainted for whatever reason (node failure/restart for example), the application is resilient if anti-affinity rules are applied properly.

 ### Next steps